kormax/osaifu-keitai-google-pixel/README.md

 1. Upon start, app looks for a file at system path `/product/etc/felica/common.cfg`.
 If no file is found.
 App returns a following error message `This phone doesn't support Osaifu-Keitai function.
 Close this application`.
 In this case you're SOL and your device or firmware is not compatible anyway.

 2. If such a file is found, app reads all entries/keys inside of it and saves them into a hash map.
 We are interested in following entries:
    * 00000018
    * 00000015
    * 00000014

-3. On UI initialization, application calls `isCheckInbound` method, which then does following:
+3. On UI initialization, application calls `isCheckInbound` method, which then does the following:
 a) If key 00000018 is available, it checks if its value is "1".
 If that's the case, app assumes that Osaifu-Keitai is enabled.
 b) Otherwise, it retreives [ContentProvider](https://developer.android.com/guide/topics/providers/content-providers) URL from key 00000014 and column index 00000015.